VKlayd/rust_fsm_macros/README.md

 # Changes
 ## 0.2.0
-Changed behavior of Leave action.
+* Changed behavior of Leave action.
 Now it execute before new State context creation.
+* Add machine-scoped context.
+It can be used by all callbacks inside machine.
+Data in this context have machine's life-time.